okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/lab-3-generic-database/index.md

 ## Expose the password validation application to Okta

-A password validation application is already running on port 8000 from a Docker container, but it is not exposed to the Internet.
+A password validation application is already running on port 8000 from a Docker container, but it isn't exposed to the Internet.
 It needs to be exposed externally so Okta can access it.
 You'll use `ngrok` to get a public URL for the locally running service.

 1. Open a new command/terminal window and run: